 No, all payments for approved expenditure must be made through the business bank account and supported by invoices/receipts from suppliers.
 Items or services paid for by cash do not meet audit trail requirements and are not eligible for grant.

-Can I apply for multiple loans?
+Can I apply for more than one Energy Efficiency Fund?

 I have had previous grants/funding from the council/government, will this impact my eligibility for this fund?